accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 #### Adjacent colours
 Colour directly in contact with the colours of the graphic element, such as the background colour or any other colour in direct contact.

-Example: in a "one-way" sign, the red of the sign is the colour adjacent to the white line in the centre of the sign.
+Example: in a "do not enter" traffic sign, the red of the sign is the colour adjacent to the white line in the centre of the sign.

 It is important to understand that [criterion 2.3](referentiel-technique.md#crit-2-3) on the contrast of graphic elements only evaluates non-textual elements.
 When it comes to assessing the contrast of text, even if it is present in a graphic element, [criterion 2.2](referentiel-technique.md#crit-2-2) applies.